-Rocky Mountain Population of Greater Sandhill Cranes
+Rocky Mountain Population of Greater sandhill Cranes

 The RMP was not hunted in the U.S. from 1918-80.
 Arizona initiated the first modern-day season in 1981.
 Since that time hunting programs have been guided by a cooperative management plan, including a harvest strategy that has been periodically updated and endorsed by the Central and Pacific Flyways (Kruse et al. 2008).
 The harvest strategy for the RMP calculates an allowable harvest based on crane survey counts and recruitment relative to the population objective.
-Thus, allowable harvest changes annually based on the current status of the birds.
+Thus, allowable harvest changes annually based on the status of the birds.

 Counts conducted in the SLV during the spring migration suggested that the number of RMP cranes was relatively stable during 1984-96 (Table 8).
 However, survey biologists found that these estimates contained increasing numbers of the MCP (lesser subspecies).
 An adjustment, using ground-derived proportions, was made to correct for the lesser subspecies but was not a viable approach for the long-term (Benning et al. 1996).
-In 1996, the survey was discontinued (Fig. 18).
+In 1996, the survey was discontinued (Table 8).
 In 1997, an attempt was made to survey these cranes during the fall (October) in the SLV, but MCP cranes also were present at that time.
 Biologists concluded that neither a spring nor a fall count in the SLV would result in a reliable index to the abundance of the RMP.
 As an alternative, a cooperative 5-state September pre-migration staging-area survey, experimentally tested in 1987 and 1992, has been ongoing operationally since 1995.
 Because there appears to be minimal commingling of RMP cranes with cranes from other populations during that time, the September pre-migration survey for the RMP appears to be a good alternative to either a spring or fall survey in the SLV and was designated as the official count for the RMP in 1997 (Table 9).
 Although operational in 1995 and 1996, the survey was variable in timing and survey effort.
-What appears to be lower population estimates (Fig. 18) in 1995 and 1996 is likely more an artifact of inconsistent survey effort (R. Drewien, personal communication).
+What appears to be lower population estimates (Table 9) in 1995 and 1996 is likely more an artifact of inconsistent survey effort (R. Drewien, personal communication).

 The Cooperative Flyway Management Plan (Pacific Flyway Council and Central Flyway Council 2016) recommends using the most recent three-year running average of the September survey to determine status of the RMP.
-The 2021 September pre-migration survey resulted in 23,963 cranes counted, a 7% increase from the count in 2020 (Thorpe et al. 2021) (Table 9).
-The 3-year average is 23,630 which is 3% higher than the previous 3-year average (22,909) and exceeds the range of the established population objective (17,000-21,000) (Fig. 19).
+The 2022 September pre-migration survey resulted in 18,632 cranes counted, a 22% decrease from the count in 2021 (Thorpe et al. 2022) (Table 9).
+The 3-year average is 22,744 which is 4% lower than the previous 3-year average (23,630) and exceeds the range of the established population objective (17,000-21,000) (Fig. 18).

-During 1986-95, important breeding areas in the Intermountain West experienced extremely dry conditions and indices of recruitment (% juveniles) were low (generally between 4-6%) (Fig. 20).
+During 1986-95, important breeding areas in the Intermountain West experienced extremely dry conditions and indices of recruitment (% juveniles) were low (generally between 4-6%) (Fig. 19).
 A return to more favorable breeding conditions during 1996-99 resulted in higher recruitment rates (8-12%), but drier conditions resulted in lower production during 2000-02.
 Since 2003 recruitment rates generally have been above-average due to improved wetland habitats and favorable spring and summer breeding conditions.
-The recruitment rate of 8.8%

-(6% above the long-term [1972-2020] average of 8.2) and a mean brood size of 1.06 (Brown and Collins 2021) indicated below-average nesting and brood-rearing habitat in 2021.
+The recruitment rate of 10.8% (30% above the long-term [1972-2021] average of 8.2) suggested above average nesting conditions, but a mean brood size of 1.08 (Collins and Vanausdall 2022) indicated the opposite in 2022.